 After several weeks of prolonged internet searching, many phone calls and a couple of abortive buying trips, van officer Nick Harrison travelled to Southampton to view one that seemed to fit the bill.
 A test drive and some chin-scratching later, the members of Clidive had become the proud owners of a nearly-new, charcoal grey, (virtually) scratch-free, air-conditioned van, complete with Bluetooth, a working entertainment system, electric wing mirrors and parking sensors!

-On Monday – just beating the non-essential travel ban – Nick again took the train to Southampton to collect the new van, now equipped with a tow bar and with the trailer electrics mounted on the roof, making them rather less likely to be regularly immersed in the sea.
+On Monday 9th – just beating the ban on non-essential travel – Nick again took the train to Southampton to collect the new van, now equipped with a tow bar and with the trailer electrics mounted on the roof, making them rather less likely to be regularly immersed in the briny.

 That’s not the end of the work, of course.
 As a standard Transit, the van is a blank canvas, onto which we have the opportunity to project all our hopes and dreams, based on years of rusted tools, inaccessible spare parts and nobody having a clue what’s in the van or where.